MrZer0x0/EncoreMP/README.md

 - The player now earns mercantile experience not by haggling, but based on the value of items they sell (and how much they sell them for)
 	- Earning experience through haggling was completely removed during development for ease of testing and balance, though it could be re-enabled in a future version
 - You do not earn any experience from buying items, this was an intentional design choice as it opened up many ways to exploit the new system
-- The player earns 1 experience for every 166gp they make in sales as of V0.80.
-So for example at skill 30 you need 30 experience to level, so you would have to sell a total of around 5000g worth of item to level
+- The player earns 1 experience for every 111gp they make in sales as of V0.81.
+So for example at skill 30 you need 30 experience to level, so you would have to sell a total of around 3300g worth of item to level
 - If this rate seems too low, or high, you can adjust it by changing the experience value for a successful bargain in the ESP file.
-This is set to 0.3xp by default, as in the base game, and that figure results in the gold to XP ratio described above
+This is set to 0.45xp in V0.81, and that figure results in the gold to XP ratio described above
-	- For example setting the experience value to 0.9xp in the ESP file will triple the rate of experience gain and result in you only needing to sell around 1660g worth of items to level up from 30 to 31
 - If you sell an item for less than the offer made by the NPC you will receive less experience proportional to how much you discounted the sale (as giving things away cheaply is not good merchant behaviour)
 - The value of any items you receive in exchange for a sale you make is also counted towards the 'sale value' for the purpose of awarding experience.
 For example,
-	- If you have 1000g worth of gems, and the merchant makes an initial offer of 500gp - you stand to earn 3xp from the transaction (the system uses the sale value of the items, not their base value)
+	- If you have 1000g worth of gems, and the merchant makes an initial offer of 500gp - you stand to earn 4.5xp from the transaction (the system uses the sale value of the items, not their base value)
-	- If you decide to sell them cheaply, say if the merchant is nearly out of gold and you just want to get rid of them, for only 250gp, then you will still earn experience but only 50% of what you would have earned for selling them at full price (1.5xp)
+	- If you decide to sell them cheaply, say if the merchant is nearly out of gold and you just want to get rid of them, for only 250gp, then you will still earn experience but only 50% of what you would have earned for selling them at full price
 	- However you could ask the merchant for 250gp, and 250gp worth of items in exchange for the gems.
-The engine will correctly add up the barter value (not base value) of everything you receive in return, and in this case award you full XP for the sale again (3xp)
+The engine will correctly add up the barter value (not base value) of everything you receive in return, and in this case award you full XP for the sale again

 **Disposition has less of an effect on mercantile interactions**
 - The engine was changed so that an NPC's disposition being above or below 50 now only has one quarter of the effect on mercantile bartering rates compared to the base game